robert-godlewski/tetris_py/README.md

 - [ ] Web Page to deploy

 ## Game Classes Needed
-- [ ] Add in Game Grid Class: 2D array with 10 columns and 20 rows - In the process
+- [x] Add in Game Grid Class: 2D array - try it with 10 columns and 20 rows
 - [ ] Add in Tetromino Shape Classes
   - [ ] Add in I shape and possible rotations
   - [ ] Add in O shape and possible rotations